tududes/btt-sn19-miner-axon-update/README.md

 4. All required environment variables are set correctly
 5. Your internet connection is stable
 6. Both hot and cold keys are set up correctly in your wallet

+For more detailed diagnostics, run the script in test mode with `--test` flag.

 ### If you need to cleanup and reinstall packages: